puppetlabs/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

 Release a New Version
 -----

-To release a new version of an already published module, you will need to make any necessary edits to your module, and then increment the `version` field in the Modulefile (ensuring you use a valid [semantic version](http://semver.org/)).
+1. To release a new version of an already published module, make any necessary edits to your module, and then increment the `version` field in the metadata.json file (ensuring you use a valid [semantic version](http://semver.org/)).

-When you are ready to publish your new version, navigate [to the Puppet Forge][forge] and log in if necessary.
+2. When you're ready to publish your new version, navigate [to the Puppet Forge][forge] and log in if necessary.
 Click the "Upload a New Release" link:

 ![the upload a new release link][forgenewrelease]